-Painting Music uses Artificial Intelligence (AI) to create music from live-painted drawings.
-The production shows close-ups of the artistic process and includes interviews with those involved in the production through live stage performance, film and a body of visual artwork.
-Each output is briefly discussed below:
+Painting Music uses artificial intelligence (AI) to create music from live-painted drawings.
+The production shows close-ups of the artistic process and includes interviews with those involved in the production through live stage performance, film, and a body of visual artwork.

-Painting Music allows audience appreciation of this powerful AI tool; and creates intrigue hooking the viewer around our own questions Is AI good or bad?.
+Painting Music allows audience appreciation of this powerful AI tool; and creates intrigue hooking the viewer around their own questions – “is AI good or bad?”.

 This production moves visual art as a traditionally static experience into an artform that is dynamic, interactive, transformational, transient and temporal.

-Painting Music offers a unique experience by creating a multifaceted and multi-disciplinary artistic expression, that contain elements of risk and reveal the artistic process to the audience.
+A unique experience is offered by creating a multifaceted and multi-disciplinary artistic expression, that contains elements of risk and reveals the artistic process to the audience.

 Many artists have explored multi-sensory ways of perceiving and to a certain extent have examined the analogy of mark-making to sound.
 Painting Music, however, uses cutting-edge AI techniques to examine the correlation and harmonious balance between drawing and music.
 The AI software developed by Jack Caven and AI specialist Dr. Starkey translates tangible painted marks into audible sounds, in real time and unique for each performance.